 Magnificent view of Queenstown from the top of the gondola

 There are so much to be seen in the South Island so we mapped out a couple of checkpoints along our Christchurch to Queenstown route.
 We covered about 1300km in the end due to some of the detours we made along the way.
 Always check for driving conditions updates, especially in winter.
 There were snow blizzards and road closures in the last few days of the road trip but it did not affect us too much.
 It is good to allow the itinerary for some slack days and travel delays.
-The exact itinerary will be covered in my next blog post, stay tuned!
+Read about my itinerary here.

 Sunrise shot taken from the campervan rear windows